charlock_holmes is a useful gem if you have to deal with

 https://github.com/heroku/heroku-buildpack-ruby

-will then check for an Aptfile
+heroku-buildpack-apt will then check for an Aptfile and install the

 specified packages: